-Toward this end the following guidelines are established: assist students to choose, prepare for, enter, and be gainfully employed in the cosmetology field; offer a program which emphasizes sound fundamentals while responding to the needs of this particular industry; and provide courses to meet current and specific needs of the student and this industry.
+The objective of the Cosmetology program is to provide quality educational training designed to meet the current and future needs of the Cosmetology industry.
+To accomplish this, the following guidelines are established: assist students to choose, prepare for, enter, and be gainfully employed in the cosmetology field; offer a program which emphasizes sound fundamentals while responding to the needs of cosmetology industry; provide courses to meet current and specific needs of the student and the cosmetology industry.

 Test Prep (Requires Miami-Dade Public Library card.
 Choose Career Tools | Cosmetology)

 The Cosmetology Program provides students with the technical knowledge and skills for employment as hairdressers, hairstylist cosmetologists and supplemental training for person previously or currently employed in this occupation.
 Instruction is designed to prepare students to successfully pass the Florida Cosmetology License Examination.
 Instruction includes a combination of classroom theory and practical experiences through practice on mannequins and patrons in the Cosmetology lab.
 Students are eligible to join SkillsUSA.

 The content includes, but is not limited to: communication, leadership, human relations and employability skills; safe and efficient work practices; Florida cosmetology law and rules; acquisition of knowledge of the cosmetology/nails specialist/facial specialist and the related chemistry; bacteriology, anatomy and physiology; art of make-up; and development of skill in performing the manipulative and electrical techniques required in the practice of cosmetology/nails specialist and facials specialist occupations.